freedomofpress/securedrop/docs/admin.rst

 ---------------------------------

 .. warning:: Both of these operations will lock a user out of their SecureDrop accounts.
-We recommend having them physically present when resetting passphrases of two-factor authentication.
-If this is not possible you should backup passphrases and/or QR codes into your password manager before securely transmitting to your users.
+We recommend having users be physically present when resetting their passphrase or two-factor authentication.
+If this is not possible, store passphrases and/or two-factor authentication secret in your own password manager before securely transmitting them to the user in question, and delete them once the user has confirmed they can successfully log in.

 While we publish some :ref:`passphrase best practices <passphrase_best_practices>`, your journalists may occasionally lock themselves out of their accounts.
 This can happen if, for example, they lose their two-factor device or if they forget the passphrase to their password manager.
 When this happens, you can reset their account by logging in as an administrator to the *Journalist Interface* and selecting *Admin* at the top right.
 Find their username and select **Edit**.
 Next, you can either rotate their passphrase or reset their two-factor authentication.
 You should make sure the user's passphrase is saved in a password manager *before* selecting the "Reset Password" button.
-There are two options for resetting two-factor authentication depending on if you set up a hardware token like a Yubikey or a software-based application like FreeOTP.
+To reset a user's two-factor authentication, choose the button that corresponds to the user's two-factor authentication method (hardware token, such as a Yubikey, or software-based application, such as FreeOTP).

 |Reset Passphrase|